 TLS Status Description Checking domain DNS records Step 1 of 3 Domain validation is in progress.
 Fastly is checking domain DNS records to verify that you control the domain being added to a certificate.
-To advance to the next enablement state, you must verify control by updating your domain's DNS records to complete one of the ACME challenge types.
-Certificate requested.
+To advance to the next enablement state, you must verify control of the domain by updating that domain's DNS records to complete one of the ACME challenge types.

+TLS Status Description Certificate requested.
 Waiting for response from CA Step 2 of 3 Domain validation has been confirmed.
-Fastly believes the DNS records correctly point at Fastly and a certificate has been requested from the Certification Authority.
-TLS enabled (certificate being deployed globally) The Certification Authority has issued a TLS certificate.
+Fastly has verified you control the domain and has requested a TLS certificate for it from the certification authority.
+TLS enabled (certificate being deployed globally) The certification authority has issued a TLS certificate.
 Newly issued certificates can take between 20 minutes to an hour to fully deploy across Fastly's global network.